Codecademy/docs/content/git/concepts/mv/mv.md

   - 'learn-the-command-line'
 ---

-The `git mv` command is used to move or rename files **within** a Git repository.
+The **`git mv`** command is used to move or rename files _within_ a Git repository.
 It's a more convenient way to move or rename files compared to manually deleting and adding files.
-This command also helps in tracking the history of file movements and renames.
+This command also helps in tracking the history of file movements and naming alterations.

-## Git command

 ## Syntax